 Tufts Literacy Corps Programs

-This year’s Tufts Literacy Corps includes over 90 student members, who visit six schools in Medford and Somerville and three after school programs.
-Our mission is to help all children succeed in school and gain a lifelong love of learning.
+Each year, the Tufts Literacy Corps recruits 75 to 100 student members, who visit six schools in Medford and Somerville and four after school programs.
+Our mission is to help all children succeed in school, discover what they love to do and gain a lifelong zest for learning.

 All T.L.C. tutoring sessions look a little different because they are tailored to the academic needs and learning style of each child.
 There are some common elements, however.